ParinLL/k8s-dnsconfig-webhook/README.md

 - Kubernetes cluster (1.16+)
 - `kubectl` configured to communicate with your cluster
 - Cluster admin privileges to create MutatingWebhookConfiguration
+- cert-manager installed in your cluster (for managing webhook TLS certificates)

 ## Installation